bootdotdev/blog/content/computer-science/future-of-computer-science.md

 In my humble opinion, **yes**.
 A computer science education is no longer just a gateway to a computer science job.
 Just like knowing how to balance a budget or cook a fried egg, computer science is slowly becoming an integral part of the world around us.

 Is it necessary to know how algorithms work?
 Sometimes.
 But even if you aren't writing algorithms for a living, it’s still massively helpful, and I wouldn’t be surprised if it became necessary in the future.
 A computer science degree teaches you other things worth knowing: the hardware behind computers, and understanding of certain coding languages.
-When I worked in customer success or marketing, both very “soft” jobs, having this experience was a massive boon to my career.
+When I worked in customer success or marketing, both very "soft" jobs, having this experience was a massive boon to my career.

 Every company will have some kind of tech core in the future.
 Getting a CS degree will be useful in any field.